STORIES

 8. Find Mt.
 Fuji

 Hakone is very close to Mt.
 Fuji and there are some wonderful views of the mountain in town.
 The most popular places to see Fuji from Hakone are Mt.
 Kintoki, Komagatake, Owakudani, and the shores of Moto-Hakone.
 Hakone is located within the walls of a dormant crater so many views are blocked, but Fuji is easily accessible through the tunnel running between Sengokuhara and Gotemba.
+The views from Owakudani and Mt.
+Kintoki are iconic.
+The views of Fuji from Hakone have even been celebrated in traditional ukiyoe wood block print art.

 9. Walk the Tokaido